edelstone/actionverb.com/index.md

 Our products include <a href="https://brickftp.com/" target="_blank">BrickFTP</a> and
 <a href="https://vaeplatform.com/" target="_blank">Vae Platform</a>.

-Our Engineer-based company consists of 7 full time USA-based Engineers, as well as sales and support outposts in France, Germany, and Latin America.
+Our company consists of 7 full time USA-based Engineers, as well as sales and support outposts in France, Germany, and Latin America.